Atled9/env/README.md

   Keyboard inputs for spacial translation and rotation can be accessed and modified in the `scanKeys()` function in `env.c`.

-  The amount of space your step movements cover in your environment is tied to the frequency of your poll/render loop.
+  The amount of space your step movements cover in your environment over a given period of time is tied to the frequency of your poll/render loop.
 As the amount of points in your environment grows, the frequency of your loop slows because of the increased amount of calculations done per render cycle.
 You can increase the size of your step movements to account for longer render cycles.

 ## Struct-Based Translation Units, Dynamic Memory, and Data Management